Canning Town South

 Description:

-An increase in pickpocketing has been noted, particularly around transport interchanges, high streets, and crowded public spaces.
+An increase in phone snatching has been noted, particularly around transport interchanges, high streets, and crowded public spaces.
 Victims are often distracted, and thefts typically involve mobile phones, wallets

 Shoplifting